+This is more polite and less wasteful.
 Giveaways from Spotlight delegates will be put into swag bags for each delegate to take home.
-(As always, we’re adopting a ‘no randomly handing out items to delegates’ approach.)
 The best giveaways tend not to be paper ones, as cards and the like often end up in the small, round filing cabinet and never even make it home.

-It’s useful for the bag fillers if you make it plain what they should put in bags, particularly if you bring a variety of swag.
+It’s useful for the volunteers filling the bags if you make it plain what they should put in bags, particularly if you bring a variety of swag.
 A note saying “One item only, not one of each per bag” saves a lot of angst.

 Can I volunteer to be on a panel?

 Of course.
 We need plenty of involvement to make the event a success!
 You’ll be asked at registration stage if you have a particular suggestion or expertise, and also please feel free to contact our panel person, Liam, with your offers of help and involvement.
 We aim for a rewarding variety of panels, and always appreciate the goodwill and hard work of panellists.
 If you’re a newbie to this, you will be supplied with some guidelines to help make giving a panel less daunting, and in most cases you’ll be part of a small team for moral support.